If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 Isolation Exercises

 Bicep curls, triceps extensions, leg extensions, leg curls, and other single-joint movements should be performed with a full range of motion and in a safe manner that is pain-free.
-Whether you use free weights, machines, cables or some other variation you would like to employ is entirely your choice, just ensure that you are able to perform it pain-free and with a full range of motion.
+Whether you use free weights, machines, cables, or some other variation you would like to employ is entirely your choice.

-Flys can be performed with cables or dumbbells or machines and can be performed at incline or decline angles if preferred.
+Flys can be performed with cables, dumbbells, or machines and can be performed at incline or decline angles if preferred.

 Shrugs and direct abdominal work are not included for reasons covered here.